 If my budget were $200 per month, I would focus on nutrition as I said earlier.
 So you go to the nutrition pricing page and you say, here’s this, but you know within your budget we could also fit in one personal training session per month.
 I think that would be really useful.
 I could give you some walking homework to do in between.
 OK.
 Now it takes practice to make it feel that natural and I’m going to have to record me doing it, which means I’m going to have to do some more because when I’m talking to a client, it actually sounds that natural to the client and the only reason why is reps.
 I am the most awkward person in the world when it comes to asking people for things or help or money or favors.
 Trust me on that.
 The only reason that I got over it was reps.

 All right, so, next.
 So goal reviews are the answer.
 If you have more questions about goal reviews, by all means ask them.
-But the process is laid out in the client focus highway on the Two-Brain roadmap and you can work your way through that.
+But the process is laid out in the client focus highway on the Two-Brain Growth ToolKit and you can work your way through that.
 Now, how to promote these new services.
 Let’s pivot to this.
 We want to get more clients using these new services.
 And over the last few months since we moved to everything online, we spent about $40,000 testing Facebook ads and digital marketing strategies in gyms.
 And what we’ve been saying to people is like, don’t go out and test a bunch of ads.
 Don’t guess, don’t throw money at Facebook.
 Let us do that.
 And so what we’ve been delivering is, you know, here’s what’s actually worked and we’ve been delivering that to people in ramp up and in growth along the digital marketing sections of the online coaching highway.

 But here’s what we found.
 Number one, even though costs are way down on Facebook, like we’re at 2015 advertising costs, it’s really, really not expensive to get people to book a free consultation, organic marketing right now, including like just your own Facebook posts, is incredibly powerful.
 So it’s not that digital marketing is less powerful than it was before.
 It’s that organic marketing, referrals are way more powerful than ever before.
 And I’m not sure if that’s because your audience is looking harder at trust or your audience trusts you more right now.
 Or maybe they’re just getting bombarded by Facebook ads.
 But right now you really need to focus on asking people for referrals.
 You really need to focus on affinity marketing because this is what’s most powerful.
 What’s interesting is a lot of you have just posted the Hey, I’m looking for five women in Saint Marie Ontario to join me for this.

 A lot of you have had a lot of success from that and then been frustrated when you turn to the next step and started doing digital marketing.
-Well what should happen is that when you’re working your way through the roadmap and you stumble on something that’s working for you, you just keep doing that thing and you slowly add other things on top of that.
+Well what should happen is that when you’re working your way through the Growth ToolKit and you stumble on something that’s working for you, you just keep doing that thing and you slowly add other things on top of that.
 But you don’t stop doing that.
 So affinity marketing is working better now than it ever has.
 Some of us haven’t been doing enough of it.
 We should never have stopped.
-So when you’re working through the affinity marketing strategy, there’s a specific highway for that on the roadmap.
+So when you’re working through the affinity marketing strategy, there’s a specific highway for that on the Growth ToolKit.
 OK, I’ll just buzz over there and take a peek and share my screen here.
 OK, here we go.
-So when you’re on the roadmap under the get more leads section, that’s the first line affinity marketing, right?
+So when you’re on the Growth ToolKit under the get more leads section, that’s the first line affinity marketing, right?

 And you’ll notice milestone one in affinity marketing is book three goal review sessions with your clients.
 So we’re right back to the goal review.
 Now the strategy here is when you’re having this review and you’re talking about people’s goals and you’re saying, are you happy with your progress, that you follow the process from there.
 If the person says, I’m not happy with my progress, or I’d like to speed it up more, or what else could I be doing?
 You pivot into a new prescription.
 If they say they’re totally happy with their progress, we pivot toward asking for referrals.
 And the way that we do that is through affinity marketing.
 So we know the people that they live with, the people that they work with.
 We know a few things about that client.
 And then we say, you know, how can I help your friend?